vkbottle/vkbottle/README.md

 @user.on.message_new(VBMLUserRule("can i ask you about <theme>?",)) async def wrapper(ans: Message, theme):
-    if theme in ["examples", "how to do smt", "depression", "insomnia"]: await ans("You can ask me about it in telegram @timoniq or make an issue in github!")
+    if theme in ["examples", "how to do smt", "depression", "insomnia"]: await ans("You can ask me about it in telegram @timoniq or make an issue on github!")
     else:
         await ans("Ok, sooner or later i ll respond you")